taro-nakajima/absorption_correction_for_rectangular_sample/README.md

-!Calculation of neutron absorption for a rectanguar shaped sample
+#Calculation of neutron absorption for a rectanguar shaped sample